2 more endangered Florida panthers struck and killed by vehicles, wildlife officials say | News Channel 3-12

 2 more endangered Florida panthers struck and killed by vehicles, wildlife officials say

-LABELLE, Fla.
+IMMOKALEE, Fla.
 (AP) — Wildlife officials say two endangered Florida panthers have been struck and killed by vehicles.
-They say a 2-year-old male panther’s remains were found Monday near the Spirit-of-the-Wild Wildlife Management Area in Hendry County, and a 3-year-old female panther was found dead a day later near the Fisheating Creek Wildlife Management Area in Glades County.
-All 10 known panther deaths this year were caused by vehicle collisions, according to the Florida Fish and Wildlife Conservation Commission.
+They say a 4-year-old male panther’s remains were found Sunday in northern Collier County, and a 3-year-old male panther was found dead the same day in northern Hendry County.
+All 12 known panther deaths this year were caused by vehicle collisions, according to the Florida Fish and Wildlife Conservation Commission.
 Florida panthers once roamed the entire Southeast, but their habitat now is mostly confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.